ahmdtaha/tf_learning_to_count/README.md

 We use cuda 10.0.130 and cudnn v7.6.5

 Our TensorFlow model and loss function are simple.
-However, to train it *efficiently*, we needed to use TensorPack and Nvidia-DALI libraries.
+However, to train it *efficiently*, we needed to use [TensorPack](https://tensorpack.readthedocs.io/) and [Nvidia-DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/) libraries.
 If linking these libraries is challenging, feel free to remove them from the code and use Tensorflow only (e.g., tf.data.dataset).
 The requirements.txt lists all our install packages and their versions.

-## ImageNet Pretrained Models
+[//]: # "## ImageNet Pretrained Models"

 ## Usage example